Niche (company): Controversies

-In a 2008 scandal known as "Facebookgate", the company created hundreds of "Class of 2013" Facebook groups, typically created by actual students or colleges themselves, for the purpose of promoting College Prowler.
+In 2008, the company created hundreds of "Class of 2013" Facebook groups, typically created by actual students or colleges themselves, for the purpose of promoting College Prowler.
+The situation was referred to as, "Facebookgate".
 According to the CEO, "The original purpose was to use these groups as a way to inform students that they can access a free guide about their new college on our site."
 College Prowler later removed all administrative access from the 125 groups, admitting, "It was clearly over the line."